STEP: Sustainable Trainer Engagement Program for Earth and Space Science

 JSC Astromaterials

-STEP was a train-the-trainers professional development project for middle school science education specialists and lead teachers.
-STEP increased the Earth and Space Science (ESS) knowledge and pedagogy, and skills and confidence in providing professional development of middle school science specialists and lead teachers in the Houston region.
-STEP provided 5 years of in-depth long-term professional development for educators already supporting other middle school teachers in Earth and space science, connecting them with Earth and space scientists from local institutions, and provided faded scaffolding support for participants as they conducted their own professional development for middle school science teachers.
+STEP is a train-the-trainers professional development project for middle school science education specialists and lead teachers.
+STEP will increase the Earth and Space Science (ESS) knowledge and pedagogy, and skills and confidence in providing professional development of middle school science specialists and lead teachers in the Houston region.
+STEP provides in-depth long-term professional development for educators already supporting other middle school teachers in Earth and space science, connects them with Earth and space scientists from local institutions, and provides faded scaffolding support for participants as they conduct their own professional development for middle school science teachers.

 Program Element / Activity Image / Visual: